NuGet/Home/proposed/2023/NuGetAudit-without-nuget.org-as-packageSource.md

 <!-- Explain the proposal in sufficient detail with implementation details, interaction models, and clarification of corner cases. -->

+NuGet currently uses the `VulnerabilityInfo` V3 server API in two scenarios: restore, and VS's Package Manager UI.
+Both of these scenarios will need to use `auditSources`, in addition to `packageSources`.

+`dotnet list package --vulnerable` also shows customers vulnerability information.
+However, at the time this document is being written it does not use the server's `VulnerabilityInfo`, it uses package metadata (registration) instead.
+Therefore, this is being considered out of scope for this feature's V1, but [it is something that can be done in the future](#dotnet-list-package---vulnerable)

 ## Drawbacks

 <!-- Why should we not do this? -->
-Customers who appear functionally network isolated from nuget.org (for example, by blocking nuget.org at the firewall) will still not be able to use this feature.
+Customers who appear functionally network isolated from nuget.org (for example, by blocking nuget.org at the firewall) will still need another source that implements the `VulnerabilityInfo` resource, which they could then list either as a `packageSource` or `auditSource`.

 ## Rationale and alternatives